In this article, we discuss the benefits of stationary bike exercise for weight loss, muscle toning, health, and fitness.

 I was in the same boat when I first started exercising.
 With so many fitness aids available, it was difficult to decide which would best suit my needs.
 And, just as importantly, which I would enjoy using.

 If you only have the room or budget for one piece of exercise equipment, a good way of working out what to buy is to try the machines at your local gym.
-Many gyms offer free or very inexpensive trial periods or pay as you go membership, with no long-term commitment required.
+Many gyms offer free or very inexpensive trial periods or pay-as-you-go memberships, with no long-term commitment required.

 Keep reading to discover whether or not stationary bike workouts will be right for you.